jdaosavanh/game_of_life/README.md

 Node version 10 should be installed and NPM version 6

-To install all packages run "npm install" and "npm run client-install" To run node server run "npm run client"
+To install all packages go to into game_of_life directory and run "npm run client-install" To run node server run "npm run client"
 It will run on localhost port 3000 by default
 Go to localhost:3000 to see UI